1973 Intercontinental Cup: Background

-José Pastoriza, who had been the captain and leader of the Copa Libertadores winning team, did not play the match because he was transferred to AS Monaco short before the final in Rome.
+José Pastoriza, who had been the captain and leader of the Copa Libertadores winning team, did not play the match because he was transferred to AS Monaco shortly before the final in Rome.

 Match

 Summary

-During the match, dominated by the Italian team, the Bianconeri had several opportunities to take the lead with two shots on the cross, a penalty kick, drawn by Cuccureddu, ended up over the bar and a shot in the last minutes of the race, which was blocked by the goalkeeper Santoro in daring action.
-Ten minutes from the end, an own goal by Gentile in a Bochini's shot, the only significant offensive action made by Independiente in the match, was decisive for the victory of the Diablos Rojos ("Red Devils").
+The match for the most part was dominated by the Italian side, with the Bianconeri having several opportunities to take the lead with two shots on the cross, a penalty kick, drawn by Cuccureddu, which ended up over the bar and a shot in the last minutes of the match, which was blocked by the Argentine goalkeeper Santoro in daring action.
+Ten minutes from the end, a succession of wall-passes made between Raimondo and Bertoni firstly, and then between Bertoni and Bochini towards the penalty box, ended in the goal of the victory for the Diablos Rojos ("Red Devils").

 Details

 Aftermath

 It was the first Intercontinental Cup won by Independiente (and the third won by an Argentine club after Racing and Estudiantes de La Plata success in 1967 and 1968 respectively).
 The victory was largely celebrated by Independiente fans due to the importance given to that competition in Argentina.

-The victory was also the breakthrough of 19-year old Ricardo Bochini as a raising star.
+The victory was also the breakthrough of 19-year old Ricardo Bochini as a rising star.
 Bochini would continue and finish his career always playing for Independiente, becoming one of the greatest idols in the history of the club.
 On the other hand, the other keyplayer of the match, Daniel Bertoni, would then win the first FIFA World Cup with Argentina in 1978, also scoring the third goal v Netherlands in the final.